+EuroHPC-2020-01-a and EuroHPC-2020-01-b

-EuroHPC-2020-01 As an exception from General Annex D of the Horizon 2020 Work Programme 2018-2020, the funding rate for eligible costs in grants awarded by the JU for this topic will be 50% of the eligible costs.
-EuroHPC-2020-01 Grants awarded under this topic will be complementary.
-The respective options of Article 2, Article 31.6 and Article 41.4 of the EuroHPC JU Model Grant Agreement will be applied.
-EuroHPC-2020-01 Participants are encouraged to include a security self-assessment identifying any security issues and detailing how those issues will be addressed in order to comply with the relevant national and Union laws.
+Participants are encouraged to include a security self-assessment identifying any security issues and detailing how those issues will be addressed in order to comply with the relevant national and Union laws.
 Where appropriate, the Joint Undertaking may carry out a security scrutiny for proposals raising security issues in accordance with General Annex J of the Horizon 2020 Work Programme 2018-2020.
 The security scrutiny may lead to security requirements that are set out in Annex 1 to the EuroHPC JU Model Grant Agreement.

 For grants awarded under this topic the JU may object to a transfer of ownership or the exclusive licensing of results to a third party established in a third country not associated to Horizon 2020.
 The respective option of Article 30.3 of the EuroHPC JU Model Grant Agreement will be applied.

 Additionally, the Work Plan foresees additional exploitation obligations, requiring that first exploitation of the results takes place in Europe using an option of Article 28 of the EuroHPC JU Model Grant Agreement as a default option.